Christopher Durang: On television

-Personal life
+Personal life and death

-Durang lives in Bucks County, Pennsylvania, with his husband, actor/playwright John Augustine.
-They have been together since 1986 and were legally married in 2014.
+Durang lived in Pipersville, Pennsylvania, with his husband, actor/playwright John Augustine.
+They began their relationship in 1986 and were legally married in 2014.

+Durang was at first reluctant to discuss his sexuality publicly, concerned that he would be diminished by the label "gay playwright."
+But in 1988, he told The Advocate that he felt the need to be more public about his gay identity given the intense homophobia surrounding the AIDS crisis and the Supreme Court's decision in Bowers v.
+Hardwick.

-In 2016, Durang was diagnosed with logopenic progressive aphasia, which is thought to be caused by a form of Alzheimer's disease; as with all forms of aphasia, it primarily impedes his ability to process language, though it has subsequently affected his short-term memory.
+In 2016, Durang was diagnosed with logopenic progressive aphasia, which is thought to be caused by a form of Alzheimer's disease; as with all forms of aphasia, it primarily impeded his ability to process language, though it subsequently affected his short-term memory.
 Durang gradually withdrew from public life before his condition was publicly announced in 2022.

+Durang died from complications of aphasia at his Pennsylvania home on April 2, 2024, at the age of 75.